petetanru/petetanru.github.io/_projects/char-nmt.md

 Namely, I will be evaluating the following ways to capture vocabs:

-1. **Word level** - This will be our baseline.
-Rakpong recently made a CNN-based tokenizer that performs quite adequately, achieving F1 of 98.1%, only a bit lower than NECTEC's private state of art tokenizer with F1 at 98.6%.
+1. **Word level** - Rakpong recently made a CNN-based tokenizer that performs quite adequately, achieving F1 of 98.1%, only a bit lower than NECTEC's private state of art tokenizer with F1 at 98.6%.

 2. **Character level** - Traditionally, character level RNNs for translation tasks were not very popular because the overly long sequence weould create vanishing gradients problem, and it would also make the model too computationally expensive.
 Recently, Lee et al. (2017) proposed a character level NMT that does address the long sequence problem by utilizing 1D CNNs to create different sized n-grams nodes, and compress the sequence with maxpool striding.